Exquisite Elegance: Discovering the Finest Red Wine Burgundies

 What are Barbera’s signature scent and flavor?
 Typically, young examples smell of cherry and black fruits, while oak-aged wines tend to have more structure and weight.
 The best vintages offer a counterpoint between plum fruit and more exotic, spicy characteristics.
 The variation between growers, sub-zones, appellations, and vintages is fascinating.
 Barbera is very much a chameleon.

 The best wines pay homage to that often-quoted winemaking compliment – “balanced.”
 You can expect black fruits, licorice, and plum on the nose and palate.
-Most of all, Dolcetto should be fleshy and appealing soft in the mouth.
+Most of all, Dolcetto should be fleshy appealing, and soft in the mouth.
 It loves local dishes and is a mainstay of all good Piemontese kitchens.
 Often slightly bitter on the finish, Dolcetto benefits from a healthy amount of anthocyanins in the grape skins, which means a shorter maceration is advisable.
 More powerful, structured examples are produced, but these are often too tannic and unwieldy.
 Dolcetto reaches its apogee (in our opinion), in the villages of Alba, Diano d’Alba and Dogliani.

 Meanwhile, Piedmont cultivates several interesting and unique white varieties, although consumer recognition has yet to catch up with the reds.
 The possible exception to that rule is Cortese.
 Responsible for making Gavi a globally recognized wine style, Cortese has found a willing audience abroad.
-Lightly skinned, delicate and prolific across northern Italy, Cortese is perhaps Italy’s answer to Spain’s Albarino.
+Lightly skinned, delicate, and prolific across northern Italy, Cortese is perhaps Italy’s answer to Spain’s Albarino.
 If yields are kept in check, and the vines are planted on superior sites, then the eager drinker should get a mouthful of green fruit and citrus – refreshing, zesty, and very food-friendly.
 Seafood and Cortese are an obvious and reliable pairing.

 The grape thrives in the DOCG appellation of Cortese di Gavi and the DOC wine-producing areas of Colli Tortonesi and Cortese dell’Alto Monferrato.
 Located to the west of Gavi, the wines dell’Alto are arguably slightly inferior to that designation, lacking perhaps Gavi’s fruit expression and ‘punch.’
 Some oaked examples are occasionally made, but Cortese finds its purest expression when the clean and vibrant fruit speaks for itself.

 However, Arneis would have difficulty winning recognition awards outside of Piedmont.
 Some growers would argue that it should be ripped up and abandoned altogether: Arneis is not a gift to viticulturists.
-Traditionally used as a blending partner to second-rate Nebbiolo, the grape can suffer from an excess of sugar and a lack of acidity in the fermenter.
+Traditionally used as a blending partner to second-rate Nebbiolo, the grape can suffer from excess sugar and a lack of acidity in the fermenter.
 Yet if Arneis is planted on the appropriate terroir – sandy/chalky soils suit it best – then a fruity, structured white can be coaxed out of this mercurial variety.

 Demand for Arneis has risen recently as growers prove that it can be an interesting alternative to Gavi.
-Its character is not unlike Pinot Blanc: soft, light and aromatic, with stone-fruit, grapefruit, and citrus notes on the palate.
+Its character is not unlike Pinot Blanc: soft, light, and aromatic, with stone-fruit, grapefruit, and citrus notes on the palate.
 It is grown most successively in Roero, on higher-altitude sites northwest of Alba on the sandy soils of the Tanaro’s left bank.

 But Piedmont’s real crowd-pleaser is arguably Moscato.
 This unique sparkling wine style, which has been massively and heavily popularized across the US, owes its origins to an obscure corner of northwest Italy.
 It remains the region’s signature white grape, loved and despised in equal measure – often for the same reasons.
 Acolytes will rave about the low alcohol and the ‘straightforward’ fruity character of the wine; naysayers deride the style as “fizzy pop.”
 The grape is responsible for sparkling Asti and the superior Moscato d’Asti.
 The grape ripens to about 7-8% potential alcohol, which becomes about 5% in the bottle.
 Vineyards surrounding the village of Asti always produced the best wines.
 Cellar Tours adores the style – wine does not always have to be ‘serious’ and expensive to give pleasure.
 Served after a heavy banquet, Moscato’s lightness of touch can delight saturated dinner guests.